brosenan/y0/doc/testing.md

 an expected explanation is provided using the `!` symbol.

-The function `apply-test-block` takes a predstore and a test-block and returns `{:ok nil}` if all tests have passed, or an appropriate explanation if something failed.
+The function `apply-test-block` takes a predstore and a test-block and returns the given predstore if all tests have passed, or an appropriate explanation if something failed.

 ## Running Example